 Take part in the Autumn Moon Festivities in September at the Moon Viewing Garden.
 This is held during the Autumn Equinox when the moon is brightest, with the ceremony taking place on an L-shaped deck overlooking the pond.

 Roam through a prehistoric garden in the Ancient Plants Garden.
 This garden has a prehistoric feel, with exotic plants from the dinosaur age, like giant tree ferns, cyads and nikau palms.
-The garden is divided into different geologic periods; Early Devonian, Pennsylvanian, Jurassic, Cretaceous and Eocene.
+The garden is divided into different geologic periods, including Early Devonian, Pennsylvanian, Jurassic, Cretaceous and Eocene.

 Inhale gorgeous scents in The Garden of Fragrance.
 This beautiful garden has scented plants for the visually impaired to touch and smell.
 It has an enchanting setting with winding paths, quaint stone walls, and a St Francis of Assisi statue overlooking a stream.
 The stone in the rustic walls was brought to America by famous industrialist William Hearst from a 12th century Spanish monastery.

 Wander through an 100 year old Redwood Grove with a peaceful stand of towering redwoods, once common on the Central Californian coast.
 There are plenty of benches for rest and contemplation.

 Stop by the Bookstore with a great selection of books on garden design, shrubs and trees, ferns, bonsai, and so much more!
 This is also an awesome place to pick up a garden-themed gift, like a tote bag, poster or card.